Academy-of-Immersive-Arts-and-Sciences/constellation/README.md

-# constellation
+# Constellation
-It will take a CONSTELLATION of standards to acheive the open Metaverse
+Because it will take a CONSTELLATION of standards to acheive the open Metaverse